-The SD QuitLine is just as effective for spit tobacco users as it is for smokers and people who call the QuitLine are 2X as likely to kick the habit for good.
+The SD QuitLine is just as effective for chewing tobacco users as it is for smokers and people who call the QuitLine are 2X as likely to kick the habit for good.

-Think spit tobacco is safer than cigarettes?
-Think again.
-60-78% of spit tobacco users have oral lesions.
+Chew is not safer than cigarettes.
+60-78% of chewing tobacco users have oral lesions.
 Exposure to tobacco juice causes cancer of the esophagus, pharynx, larynx, stomach, and pancreas.
 Yikes!

-Our Quit Coaches know that spit tobacco users face different challenges than smokers.
+Our Quit Coaches know that chewing tobacco users face different challenges than smokers.
 They’re prepared to help so why wait?
 1.866.SD-QUITS

 Save your health and your money for the fun… Don’t let addiction hold you back.
 True FREEDOM.
 Kick the habit for good!